KraXen72/crankshaft/README.md

 ## matchmaker
 a customisable matchmaker (with GUI settings!) that you can use alongside/instead of the regular `F6`
 ![matchmaker](./assets/matchmaker_screenshot.png)

-## upcoming breaking change
-- **from version `1.9.0`, crankshaft will no longer support `Documents/Crankshaft` for configuration.**
-- **make a backup of `Documents/Crankshaft` before updating.**
-- **crankshaft 1.9.0 will auto-migrate the folder**, but there's a *very small chance* it could fail while moving/copying/deleting the files, and you'd lose your settings, swapper & scripts.
-- this is due to inconsistent read/write permissions for users whose Documents directory lives inside of OneDrive or has been otherwise moved.
-- crankshaft 1.9.0 will add quick-open buttons for the new directories & files, as they are harder to access.

 ## building from source
 1. **you have to have [git](https://git-scm.com/downloads), [nodejs](https://nodejs.org/en/download/), and [pnpm](https://pnpm.io/installation) installed**.